-Professor Bill Mitchell holds the Chair in Economics and is the Director of the Centre of Full Employment and Equity (CofFEE), an official research centre at the University of Newcastle.
-He also is a Visiting Professor at Maastricht University, The Netherlands and is on the management board of CofFEE-Europe, a sister centre located at that university.
+Professor William Mitchell holds the Chair in Economics and is the Director of the Centre of Full Employment and Equity (CofFEE), an official research centre at the University of Newcastle, Australia.
+He also is the Docent Professor in Global Political Economy at the University of Helsinki.
+He also is a JSPS International Fellow at Kyoto University, Japan.

 He has published widely in refereed academic journals and books and regularly is invited to give Keynote conference presentations in Australia and abroad.
 He has an established record in macroeconomics, labour market studies, econometric modelling, regional economics and economic development.